AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 -  /var/
 -  other folders

-The Magento app is served from `/var/www/html/magento2/pub`.
-The rest of the Magento file system is vulnerable because it is accessible from a browser.
+The application is served from `/var/www/html/magento2/pub`.
+The rest of the file system is vulnerable because it is accessible from a browser.
-Setting the webroot to the `pub/` directory prevents site visitors from accessing sensitive areas of the Magento file system from a browser.
+Setting the webroot to the `pub/` directory prevents site visitors from accessing sensitive areas of the file system from a browser.

-This topic describes how to change the Apache docroot on an existing Magento instance to serve files from the Magento `pub/` directory, which is more secure.
+This topic describes how to change the Apache docroot on an existing instance to serve files from the `pub/` directory, which is more secure.

 ## A note about nginx

-If you are using [nginx]({{ page.baseurl }}/install-gde/prereq/nginx.html) and the [`nginx.conf.sample`](https://github.com/magento/magento2/blob/2.4/nginx.conf.sample) file included in the Magento installation directory, you are probably already serving files from the `pub/` directory.
+If you are using [nginx]({{ page.baseurl }}/install-gde/prereq/nginx.html) and the [`nginx.conf.sample`](https://github.com/magento/magento2/blob/2.4/nginx.conf.sample) file included in the installation directory, you are probably already serving files from the `pub/` directory.

 When used in your server block that defines your site, the `nginx.conf.sample` configuration overrides your server's docroot settings to serve files from Magento's `pub/` directory.
 For example, see the last line in the following configuration: